+Table 2 - Agencies, groups , organizations who participated ---------------------------- ---------------------------------- of the consultation or areas for improved coordination?
 2 Agency/Group/Organization Transitional Age Youth Advisory Board and Youth Commission Agency/Group/Organization Type Services-TAY What section of the Plan was addressed by Consultation?
 Market Analysis Non-housing Community Development Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-This is a specialized population which need specific services and support - re-entry, recent immigrants, LGBTQ, Trans-gender.
-Need more efforts in outreach to inform TAY groups of resources.
-Housing is major issue for this population.
-Need certificate/credential programs that help secure jobs & new opportunities.
-More leadership programs a w/focus on peer-led.
+MOHCD staff serves on a working group with members of these groups focusing on TAY Housing Public Service needs.
+MOHCD, in partnership with the Department of Public Health, recently completed an evaluation process for TAY housing stock and this working group aims to implement the recommendations created out of the evaluation's final report.
 3 Agency/Group/Organization HIV Prevention Planning Council Agency/Group/Organization Type Services-Persons with HIV/AIDS What section of the Plan was addressed by Consultation?
 Non-Homeless Special Needs Market Analysis Non-housing Community Development Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Affordable housing with support services is needed, especially for substance users, incl. "wet" housing.
-LGBT specific shelters and LGBT sensitivity training for other providers.
-Rental subsidies and LGBT TAY housing and services.
+A MOHCD staff member is a full voting member of the HPPC and is designated the Housing Seat on the Council.
+At the bi-monthly meetings, emerging needs and responses are discussed.
 4 Agency/Group/Organization Housing Counseling Network Agency/Group/Organization Type Services - Tenant Counseling/Eviction Prevention What section of the Plan was addressed by Consultation?
-Housing Need Assessment Market Analysis Non-housing Community Development How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Tenants need counseling and representation earlier in the process in order to have better outcomes; more outreach and education is needed.
-5 Agency/Group/Organization Homeownership/Family Economic Success Coordinating Council Agency/Group/Organization Type Housing Services-Financial Literacy and Homeownership
+Housing Need Assessment Market Analysis Non-housing Community Development Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+MOHCD staff convenes and facilitates bi-monthly groups of legal service and tenant counseling services to coordinate services and better inform housing policy.

-Counseling What section of the Plan was addressed by Consultation?
-Market Analysis Anti-poverty Strategy Non-housing Community Development Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Needs affordable rental housing/homeownership opportunities and counseling that include financial education to prepare clients to be homeowner/renterready.
+5 Agency/Group/Organization Homeownership/Family Economic Success 5 Agency/Group/Organization Coordinating Council Agency/Group/Organization Type Services-Financial Literacy What section of the Plan was addressed by Consultation?
+Anti-poverty Strategy Non-housing Community Development Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+MOHCD staff participates in quarterly FES Coordinating Council meetings, sharing best practices and information about new programs from governmental and nonprofit agencies focusing on financial education.
 6 Agency/Group/Organization HOPE SF Network Agency/Group/Organization Type Services - Housing What section of the Plan was addressed by Consultation?
 Public Housing Needs Market Analysis Non-housing Community Development Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Key needs for residents are education (academic support, afterschool, adult education, and onsite child care), mental health and substance abuse, workforce, housing counseling, health and wellness 7 Agency/Group/Organization SF Family Support Network Agency/Group/Organization Type Services-Family Support What section of the Plan was addressed by Consultation?
+MOHCD staff participates in monthly HOPESF Network meetings.
+MOHCD staff facilitates the implementation of monthly newsletters and community calendars to encourage better coordination of services.
+MOHCD receives monthly grant reporting narratives which include progress of activities and outcomes.
+7 Agency/Group/Organization Homeownership SF Agency/Group/Organization Type Housing What section of the Plan was addressed by Consultation?
 Market Analysis Non-housing Community Development Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Immediate need for affordable housing in safe areas that are located in SF near schools and child care services; accessible units go out of circulation quickly should be saved for those that need the accessibility features; we need to have housing ladder to help families achieve sustainability and not have "golden ticket" mentality; need housing for immigrant families without documentation who have multiple barriers to employment, housing; need consolidated source of accurate information on housing opportunities.
+MOHCD staff meets with Homeownership SF on a quarterly basis to help plan appropriate services to prepare low and moderate income San Franciscans to become homeowners.
 8 Agency/Group/Organization HIV Care Council Agency/Group/Organization Type Services-Persons with HIV/AIDS What section of the Plan was addressed by Consultation?
 Non-Homeless Special Needs HOPWA Strategy